Nico-Curti/FiloBluService/README.md

 ## Prerequisites

-The package is usable only on a Windows environment and it needs the MySQL support for the database management.
+The package is intended for use only in a Windows environment and it needs the MySQL support for the database management.
-Before install it pay attention to download the whole set of dependencies or just simple run:
+Before install the package pay attention to download the whole set of dependencies or just simple run:

 ```
 pip install -r requirements.txt